Project CHLOE: Concept

 The primary concept being explored by Project CHLOE is to have a UAV circling at 65000 ft above a major airport which is equipped for the dual role of detecting and defeating a heat-seeking missile launched against an airliner.
 Other systems, such as the Northrop Grumman Guardian, CAMPS and Flight Guard have been developed which would be mounted on individual commercial aircraft, but such systems can cost upwards of US$1 million per plane, and airlines would prefer a more workable and affordable solution over using equipment that they have to both pay for and then maintain.
 The program is the result of a congressional directive to the DHS to explore technology options parallel with the development of aircraft-mounted systems.

 The proposed UAVs would have a long loiter time, up to 24 hours per flight, so that there would be a "perpetual orbit", of an aircraft above an airport.
 The system would have all-weather capabilities to scan a threat envelope of a 3 mi radius around the airport, and air traffic up to an altitude of 18000 ft, plus standard approach and departure corridors up to 65 mi from airports.
 The system would be required to respond to a threat within three to ten seconds.
 It would also have to be unaffected by ground clutter which could mimic the signature of a missile launch.
 "One of these devices flying above 60000 ft would cover all of the commercial airports in the L.A.
 County area," said Admiral Jay M. Cohen, DHS' technology chief.

 Development

 Program objectives

 According to DHS literature, there are three objectives to Project CHLOE development.
 The first is to "investigate and demonstrate the feasibility of persistent stand-off Counter-MANPADS protection".
 This includes using one or more UAVs stationed over airports which are equipped with both warning systems and countermeasures systems, or using UAVs networked with ground-based countermeasures.
 The UAVs would be autonomous in their flight and detection operations.

 The second objective is to "investigate and demonstrate DHS missions and payloads that are compatible with CHLOE technology platform and operating environment."
-These secondary roles for the UAVs would include emergency and disaster relief support, support of the Customs and Border Patrol and Coast Guard for border and maritime surveillance and interdiction, and critical infrastructure monitoring.
+These secondary roles for the UAVs would include emergency and disaster relief support, support of Customs and Border Protection and Coast Guard for border and maritime surveillance and interdiction, and critical infrastructure monitoring.

 The third objective is integrate such technologies into the air traffic control system and other law enforcement agencies for overall situational awareness.